MK316/Spring2023/EPA/Exp01.md

 2. Organize stimuli: Create a folder named "Sounds" and place all the audio files within it.
 This folder will be used to store and organize the stimuli for the experiment.

-3. Create a Praat script: (Exp01.praat)
+3. Create a Praat script: (e.g., Exp01.praat)

 4. Run the experiment: Open Praat, go to "Praat > Open Praat script", and select the script you created in step 5.
 Press "Run" to execute the script and start the experiment.